Information about Parking in Birmingham

 Birmingham is a city-based in the heart of England.
 Growing from a market town in the medieval period, it is now the second-most populous city in the UK and is often referred to as the UK’s ‘second city’.

 Popular attractions include Cadbury’s World, the National Sea Life Centre, and the Birmingham Museum and Art Gallery.
-If you fancy a spot of shopping, the Bull Ring and Grand Central shopping centre is the place to be.
+If you fancy a spot of shopping, you can find Bullring and Grand Central shopping centre parking via our platform.
 Trendy cafes and bars offer an enjoyable dining experience.
 Many of these can be found lining the city’s network of canals.

 Birmingham can be reached from the M5 and M40 from the South.
 The M6 connects the city to the North and the East.
 Travelling from Wales and the West, visitors enter the city using the M54.

 Birmingham does not have any bus service Park and Ride locations.
 But it does offer several rail service Park and Ride locations for travelling into the city.

 Rail services operate regularly to and from Birmingham New Street train station, which is the largest and busiest of the three main train stations in Birmingham city centre.
 Snow Hill and Moor Street are the other two train stations.